Details and Specifications of the EnviroDIY Mayfly Data Logger v1.0 & v1.1

 I – Auxiliary ADC Grove connectors: pairs of analog pins from the ADS1115 aux ADC and power and ground, in Grove sockets.
 Jumpers next to this row allow for changing of power provided to the V pin of both Aux Analog Grove jacks.

 J – Digital pin Grove connectors: pairs of digital pins, power, and ground in Grove sockets.
 Note the arrangement and pairing of pin has changed from previous Mayfly board versions.
 Also note that there are two identical Grove jacks in the center of the board (labeled “D4-7 SDI-12”).
 These two jacks are exactly the same and can be used for connecting SDI-12-compatible devices that each have unique addresses and therefore use the same data pins (usually pin 7 in our examples).
 Jumpers next to each Grove jack allow for changing of power provided to the V pin of each jack.
+Note that the jumper pins have a slightly different layout between the v1.0 and v1.1 boards.

 K – Qwiic onnectors: two small connectors (one vertical, one horizontal) for connecting Qwiic-compatible devices (these connectors are constantly powered at 3.3v).